MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-chat.md

 The CRM information that Sales agent can access is determined by the record types (tables) added in the administrator settings for Sales in Microsoft 365 Copilot.
 Learn how to [configure record types in Sales in Microsoft 365 Copilot](customize-forms-and-fields.md).

-> [!NOTE]
-> When Sales agent is accessed from within a Dynamics 365 app, the record type configuration doesn't apply.
-Instead, Sales agent automatically accesses all record types (tables) that are available in the Dynamics 365 app from which it is accessed.

 ## Step 2: Enable Sales agent to use CRM as a knowledge source

 After configuring the record types (tables), you must enable Sales agent to use CRM as a knowledge source to provide relevant responses to user queries.